vectorgrp/xcp-lite/examples/calibration_demo/README.md

 # xcp-lite - calibration_demo

+> See [the examples overview](../README.md) for common build, run and command line instructions.

 Demonstrate various adjustable basic types, nested structs and multi dimensional User types such as a map based lookup table with shared axis and associated lookup functions with interpolation.
 This generates A2L objects like CURVE and MAP with AXIS_PTS.